 How many artworks have been placed?

 In 22 years, we have placed over 7,700 artworks in over 400 different agencies in Greater Boston.

 How many art donors participate?

 Over 470 artists and collectors have donated their art through us.

 What are reasons to donate art through The Art Connection?

-Artists and collectors donate art through The Art Connection for a number of reasons, including to: (1) know their donation can have an impact on the daily lives of people in need (2) show art to audiences who normally do not have access to art; (3) move work out of storage and have it viewed by many; (4) support a recipient agency’s mission; (5) continue the legacy of an artist whose work you enjoy; (6) provide a solution to issues relating to estate planning; and/or (7) donate through a reliable program that makes the process simple.
+Artists and collectors donate art through The Art Connection for a number of reasons, including to: (1) know their donation can have an impact on the daily lives of people in need (2) show art to audiences who normally do not have access to art; (3) move work out of storage and have it viewed by many; (4) support a recipient agency’s mission; (5) continue the legacy of an artist whose work you enjoy; and/or (6) donate through a reliable program that makes the process simple.